OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 <br/>

+> I am, somehow, less interested in the weight and conviolutions of Einstein's brain than in the near certainty that people of equal talent have lived and died in cotton fields and sweatshops. - Stephen Jay Gould.

 ## The global landscape of Open Science <a name="landscape"></a>

 The production of research knowledge is inherently geopolitical, as emphasised by [The Knowledge Gap](http://knowledgegap.org/).
 There are strange forces at play that influence representation, mechanisms of distribution, dimensions of power, and structural inequalities throughout the global scholarly communication system.
 These all contribute towards a complex, and fragmented, global Open Science landscape.

 > To see Open Science as a historically produced discourse, we need to first abandon the notion that openness is always inherently positive and/or neutral.
 We then need to revise and contextualize openness within their particular historical legacies, contexts and and sociopolitical struggles.
 Denisse Albornoz [(Source)](https://medium.com/@denalbz/power-and-inequality-in-open-science-discourses-9d425b0c2b63).

 <br/>